Emissions of air pollutants in the UK - Background

 Air pollution also damages ecosystems through:

-• acidification (SO2, NOx and NH3) - where chemical reactions involving air pollutants create acidic compounds which when deposited on land and aquatic systems can cause harm to soils, vegetation and buildings.
+acidification (SO2, NOx and NH3) - where chemical reactions involving air pollutants create acidic compounds which when deposited on land and aquatic systems can cause harm to soils, vegetation and buildings.

-• eutrophication (NOx and NH3) - where nitrogen is deposited in soils and water, affecting nutrient levels and reducing the diversity of species in sensitive environments.
+eutrophication (NOx and NH3) - where nitrogen is deposited in soils and water, affecting nutrient levels and reducing the diversity of species in sensitive environments.

-• ground-level ozone (NOx and NMVOCs) – where chemical reactions involving NOx and NMVOCs produce the toxic gas ozone (O3) which can damage wild plants, crops, forests and some materials.
+ground-level ozone (NOx and NMVOCs) – ozone is a toxic gas which can damage wild plants, crops, forests and some materials.
 Ozone is also a greenhouse gas and therefore contributes to global warming.

-As each pollutant can have different impacts on health and environment, they should not be compared to each other simply based on the relative emissions values.
+As each pollutant can have different impacts on health and the environment, they should not be compared to each other simply based on the relative emissions values.
 For example, if NOx emissions are ten times greater than PM2.5 emissions, this does not mean that NOx is ten times more important.
 The government guidance on Air Quality Appraisal uses damage costs to enable comparison between pollutants.

-Throughout this document, ‘emissions’ is used to refer to the release of air pollutants into the atmosphere as a result of human related activity.
+Throughout this document ‘emissions’ is used to refer to the release of air pollutants into the atmosphere as a result of human related activity.
 Air quality is defined by the concentrations of air pollutants, which are driven by a number of local, national and international factors including emissions, human behaviour, weather patterns, natural sources of air pollutants and atmospheric chemical processes.

 Another reason that trends in emissions and concentrations may differ is that the emissions estimates only capture primary emissions (that is direct emissions from a source).
 However, there may be significant secondary pollutant formation (when pollutants react with each other in the atmosphere to create further pollutants) that contribute to concentrations measured at a location.
 For example, primary emissions of ammonia can react in the atmosphere with other substances to form secondary particulate matter.